8 Great Free Photoshop Alternatives to try today

 Are you looking for free alternatives to Photoshop?
 Whether it’s to save on subscription fees, or just to try something new, there are lots of reasons to branch out with different photo editing software.
 Photoshop alternatives can also be a good option for beginner photo editors, as some of them are easier to learn and operate.

-What’s your best alternative to Photoshop?
+What’s the best alternative to Photoshop?

 Photoshop offers a vast array of features to cater to the needs of different professionals.
 Photographers don’t necessarily use the software in the same way as graphic designers, for example.
 Here are some popular Photoshop features you may be looking for: